idaholab/moose/framework/doc/content/syntax/HDGKernels/index.md

 hybridization as primal variables and the variable(s) that live on the mesh skeleton as Lagrange multipliers (LMs) or dual variable(s).

+We note that some classes of HDG methods, such as the LDG method in [!citep](cockburn2008superconvergent), have the gradient as an independent primal variable.
+With these methods, for diffusion or diffusion-dominated problems, the primal gradient and primal scalar variable fields can be used to postprocess a scalar field that converges with order $k + 2$ in the $L^2$ norm, where $k$ is the polynomial order of the primal scalar variable.
+However, as advection becomes dominant, the higher order convergence is lost and consequently so is the value of having the gradient as an independent variable.
+In advection-dominated cases, interior penalty HDG methods, such as that outlined in [!citep](rhebergen2017analysis), may be a good choice.

 ## Implementation in MOOSE

 HDG kernels derive from [Kernels](Kernels/index.md).
 However, the methods